renderguy7768/cgol/README.md

 Press Go to go to simulation scene if on start scene

 # Highlights
-The camera controller of orthographic camera is highly optimized and provided a good interface.
+The camera controller of orthographic camera is highly optimized and provides a good interface.

 # Shortcomings
 The start scene is pretty rudimentary and not optimized at all.
 It is just provided to toggle certain settings if a build is made.
-For all editor testing please use the main scene directly you can find all the options given on start screen on the cell parent game object under grid generator script.
+For all editor testing please use the main scene directly you can find all the options given on start scene on the cell parent game object under grid generator script.